CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_CKAN_Overview.md

 CKAN supports many European languages.
 Presently, CKAN DataPlatform is available in Dutch (Nederlands), English, and Swedish.

 ## Datasets
-> datasets are managed at `https://ckan-{organisation-name}-dataplattform-se.dataplattform.se` and presented at `https://{organisation-name}.dataplattform.se`
+> Datasets are managed at `https://ckan-{organisation-name}-dataplattform-se.dataplattform.se` and presented at `https://{organisation-name}.dataplattform.se`

 CKAN uses 'datasets' to organize data (which are called *packages* in CKAN).
 A dataset is a packet of data, for example 'the crime figures in the city' or 'the humidity readings of a weather station'.
 When the user searches for data, the results are visible in the individual datasets.